evernym/verity-sdk/docs/howto/How-to-build-Issuer-using-REST-API.md

 * Domain DID
 * X-API-KEY

-You should have received this data from Evernym
+You should have received this data from Evernym when you signed up for a free developer account [on our website](https://www.evernym.com/developer/).

+> **NOTE**: You can reuse your Domain DID and X-API-KEY for running sample apps and/or building your own.

 The issuer application will also need to expose a webhook endpoint.
 The webhook endpoint (**/webhook**) needs to be served on a public URL so that Verity Application service can send messages to it.
 For development purposes, the Issuer application listening port can be assigned a public URL via means of the Ngrok tool.